tenox7/wfm/README.md

 $ docker run -d -p 8080:8080 --user 1234:1234 -v /some/host/dir:/data tenox7/wfm:latest -prefix /data:/
 ```

-If not using password file you may also need add `--nopass_rw`.
+If not using password file, you may also need add `--nopass_rw`.

 If you don't specify `--user` in Docker run, you may also need `--allow_root` since
 WFM will be running as user id 0 inside the container.